Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Townsite

-👉 Best Area For Water Activities & Sports | ✨ Best Townsite Hotels: The Seabird Resort • Mission Pacific Hotel • SpringHill Suites by Marriott • Oceanside Marina Suites • Southern California Beach Club
+👉 Best Area For Water Activities & Sports | ✨ Best Townsite Hotels: The Seabird Resort • Mission Pacific Beach Resort • SpringHill Suites by Marriott • Oceanside Marina Suites • Southern California Beach Club • The Marbella

 Oceanside’s Townsite is characterized by the iconic wooden Oceanside Pier, the Strand (a mile-long boardwalk perfect for biking or strolling), the boats docked at the Oceanside marina, and the area of beach where Strand beach meets Oceanside Harbor beach.

-Staying in Townsite also put you close to attractions like the California Surf Museum.
+Staying in Townsite also puts you close to attractions like the California Surf Museum.
 Whether you’re looking to paddleboard, kayak, surf, ride a Surrey cart up and down the Strand, go sport fishing or whale watching, or just relax on the beautiful San Diego area beaches, you have it all right at your feet.

 👉 Local Tip: For hassle-free parking, take the Amtrak Pacific Surfliner for an oceanfront train ride that stops right near the Pier.